yasin-96/Darshub/CONTRIBUTING.md

-# Contributing to learn-website
+# Contributing to DarsHub

-A big welcome and thank you for considering contributing to learn-website projects!
+A big welcome and thank you for considering contributing to DarsHub projects!

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
 It also communicates that you agree to respect the time of the developers managing and developing these projects.
 In return, we will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.